Cyclist Michele Scarponi, Giro d’Italia 2011 Winner, Dies In Collision With A Van While Training

 A post shared by Michele Scarponi (@michele.scarponi) on

 Wife Anna posted a photo of Scarponi just hours after his death on Instagram, which showed a sweet and heart-breaking image if the champion riding outside the Astana team bus with his sons watching.
-She captured the photo: “thank-you everyone.”
+She captured the photo, “thank-you everyone.”

 Grazie a tutti….#tourofthealps #astanaproteam #argon18 #sidi #limar #namedsport #erora